 The hike starts with stairs covered with trees.
 Just follow the stairs, you’ll never get lost.

 As you go higher, the trees get less but the views are just amazing.
 I enjoy hiking alone because I get to hike at my own pace.
-I can stop anytime I’d like to take a rest or just to enjoy the view and also to take pictures.
+If I’d like to take a rest or just to enjoy the view and also to take pictures, I can just stop.
 I don’t really talk to myself but during this hike, I did just to motivate myself.
 I kept telling myself “it’s okay Tina, you can do it.
 You’re close to the summit now.
 Maybe there’s a water station there.”

 After enjoying the view at the summit and some picture taking, time to go down.
 It was actually harder going down.
 The stairs are scary.
 One must be extra careful going down to avoid getting injured.